 PPOs in basic training will be trained in various defensive tactics and officer survival techniques to include, but not limited to, defensive strikes and kicks, the use of an expandable baton, handcuffing techniques, burglary response, and tactical building entry.
 Student officers will also be trained in emergency response to include First Aid and Basic Life Support.

 To successfully complete the course, student-officers must pass a comprehensive written exam; demonstrate proficiency in defensive tactics and officer survival techniques; achieve the agency standards for basic training firearms proficiency; and be certified in First Aid and Basic Life Support in accordance with Inspection Service standards.
 Should a student fail the comprehensive written exam on the first attempt, a remedial exam will be administered after the student is given a review of course subject matter.
 Failing the remedial exam constitutes failure of the course and will result in termination from the program and may result in separation from the Postal Service.

 The probationary period for a PPO shall begin on the PPO’s PS Form 50, Notification of Personnel Actions effective date and continue for one hundred eighty (180) calendar days after the successful completion of the Postal Police Officer Basic Training Course.
 The probationary period shall be extended by one work day for each work day the PPO is absent from work due to illness, injury, or other causes.

 In accordance with the collective bargaining agreement, the Postal Service has the right to separate a probationary employee at any time during the probationary period and the probationary PPO is not entitled to the grievance procedure to appeal separation.

-PPO candidates who were hired externally from the public and do not successfully complete PPOBT for any reason, will be terminated from the Postal Service.
+Postal Police Officer candidates who do not successfully complete PPOBT for any reason will be terminated from the Postal Service.

 Accept the Challenge